 In theory, you can pitch up day or night and the snake charmers will be parping a python out of a basket, but things really heat up after sunset.
 Especially the grills

 9. Café Clock

 This is the Kasbah’s crown jewel restaurant.
-It serves traditional Moroccan cuisine with a modern twist, such as their famous camel burger.
-While they do not serve alcohol here, the place has a great night scene and is a good option if you do not drink.
+It serves traditional Moroccan cuisine with a modern twist, such as its famous camel burger.
+While they do not serve alcohol here, the place has a great nightlife scene and is a good option if you do not drink.
 They regularly have Gnawa musicians perform, and most people are up on their feet dancing and clapping by the end.
 They also provide traditional Moroccan storytelling in English for visitors to learn more about the local culture.
 It’s young, fun, and a total Moroccan hipster hangout.

 If you’re tired of the Medina and want to try something new, we recommend moving to Gueliz, that is the new part of Marrakech where you can forget you’re in Morocco and instead feel like you’re in Europe.
 This part of town has a greater variety of bars, clubs, and lounges, so if you prefer city lights and club hopping, this is the place to be.

 Come here if you want to sample some Sub-Saharan African flavors.
 The décor is unique, and the food is delicious if you want to try something other than traditional local fare.
 The scene is young, with local musicians making it one of their favorite hangouts.

 This place is relatively new in Marrakech, but with its reasonably priced drinks and tapas and modern art for sale on the walls, it’s quickly becoming a nightlife staple.
 The food may not be sufficient to satisfy you, so make it an early evening or late evening stop with dinner in between.